cdelavar/ticket-lifecycle/README.md

 <img src="https://imgur.com/UXVns1z.png" height="80%" width="80%" alt="Closed Ticket Tab"/>
 </p>
 <p>
-Once the ticket status has been updated, it will be removed from the open ticket queue and will now only be viewable in the Closed ticket tab.
+<b>Once the ticket status has been updated, it will be removed from the open ticket queue and will now only be viewable in the Closed ticket tab.</b>
 </p>
 <br />